decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 1. `poolfees`       =  Optional Number: The percentage of fees to pay to the VSP (e.g. 5)
 1. `expiry`         =  Optional Number: The block height where unmined tickets will expire from the mempool, returning the original DCR to your "fromaccount".
 If left blank, tickets will only expire in the mempool when the ticket price changes.
 1. `comment`        =  Optional String: This argument is unused and has no significance.
-1. `ticketfee`      =  Optional Number: The DCR/kB rate you'll pay to have your ticket purchase be included in a block.
+1. `ticketfee`      =  Optional Number: The DCR/kB rate you will pay to have your ticket purchase be included in a block.

 ##### Ticket Fees

-Your `ticketfee` is the DCR/kB rate you'll pay to have your ticket purchase be included in a block by a miner.
-You'll notice that the `ticketfee` argument of the above `purchaseticket` is optional.
+Your `ticketfee` is the DCR/kB rate you will pay to have your ticket purchase be included in a block by a miner.
+You will notice that the `ticketfee` argument of the above `purchaseticket` is optional.
 The `ticketfee` argument can be set using two other methods.

 1. During startup by adding `ticketfee=<fee rate>` to your `dcrwallet.conf`.
 1. While your wallet is running, using the `dcrctl --wallet setticketfee <fee rate>` command.
 This is not a permanent setting and will default to 0.0001 every time your wallet is restarted unless a ticketfee is specified in `dcrwallet.conf`.